Sunknight1986/Eagle-Eye/README.md

 Eagle Eye is a mapping tool to let users identify the distribution of buildings with various height: Low-rise, High-rise, and Skyscrapers in a particualr city, and how they change overtime.
 ## Installation
 For now the Eagle Eye is still A GH definition, you don't have to install but just run it through Grasshopper.

-**NOTICE:** Eagle Eye v0.2 is based on the latest plugin *Caribou*.
-If you are using older version, please update it otherwise Eagle Eye may not work.
+**NOTICE: Eagle Eye v0.2 is based on the latest plugin *Caribou*.
+If you are using older version, please update it otherwise Eagle Eye may not work.**

+**Update on 27th Sep, 2021: release the v0.2.1 for users installed *Caribou* from PackageManager, remove the catagory 'Buildings without height data'.**
 ## Overview of the Definition
 ![image](https://user-images.githubusercontent.com/88772212/134807127-92d6797b-71ca-4613-8e1b-0db7ec8c8de8.png)